YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ### Syntax Highlighting

 There's one more thing we should do before we start writing Elm, and that is to grab a plugin for our code editor that will provide syntax highlighting and inline compile error messaging.
-There are plugins available for many popular editors, so [go download the plugin for your editor of choice](http://elm-lang.org/install) and install it.
+There are plugins available for many popular editors.
+I like to use [VS Code](https://code.visualstudio.com/Download) with [vscode-elm](https://github.com/sbrink/vscode-elm), but you can [download the plugin for your editor of choice here](http://elm-lang.org/install) and install it.
 With that done, we're ready to begin coding our Elm app.

 ## Hello Chuck Norris

-As mentioned, we're going to build an application that does more than echo "Hello world".
+As mentioned, we're going to build an application that does a bit more than echo "Hello world".
 We're going to connect to an API, register, log in, and make authenticated requests, but we'll start simple.
 We'll begin by displaying a button that will append a string to our model each time it's clicked.

 When we've got everything hooked up, this is what the first phase of our app will look like: